dgis/emu42android/ReadMe.txt

 CHANGES

+Version 1.1 (2019-06-XX)

+- Add a volume slider in the settings.
+- Add a rotation option.

 Version 1.0 (2019-06-05)

 - First public version available on the store.
 It is based on Emu42 version 1.22 from Christoph Gießelink.